Render of APEX Stairs with Cleaning Products

 Cleaning Untreated Aluminum Steps

 Oxidation can be a baffling occurrence because it is a natural chemical reaction.
-Unlike corrosion that occurs on other metals, it does not weaken the aluminum – it actually strengthens the material.
-This makes aluminum a superior metal compared to others because of its inherent quality.
+Unlike corrosion on other metals, it does not weaken the aluminum but strengthens the material.
+This makes aluminum superior to other metals because of its inherent quality.
+The galvanizing process protects other metals, wherein a zinc coating envelops the base metal like iron or steel to slow down oxidation.

 IMPORTANT – Do not use abrasive cleaning pads on aluminum stairs or ramps

 Step 1: The first step is to ensure that all debris, including mud, dust, and leaves, is cleared off the steps.
 To do this, you must start at the top landing of the steps with a stiff-bristled broom and sweep all the debris over the side of the platform or down the steps one by one; the stringers that run along both edges of the steps may make it difficult to push the debris over the sides.
-The stiff-bristled broom is recommended to clean out the grooves of the step treads, but don’t try to scrub the treads with the broom as it might scratch the aluminum.
+The stiff-bristled broom is recommended to clean out the grooves of the step treads, but don’t try to scrub them with the broom as it might scratch the aluminum.

 Step 4: If the aluminum has already oxidized, try spot-treating the oxidized areas with an aluminum cleaner like Aluma Kleen or Aluma Bright.